bubbl3sss/capsule-wardrobe-dataset/README.md

 6. aesthetic
 7. silhouette

-i made this dataset for ai stylist.
+i made this dataset for an ai stylist model as a part of kaggle ai agents intensive capstone project